ast-grep/ast-grep.github.io/website/guide/tooling-overview.md

 ast-grep's tooling supports multiple stages of your development.
 Here is a list of the tools and their purpose:

-* To run an ad-hoc query and apply rewrite: `sg run`.
+* To run an ad-hoc query and apply rewrite: `ast-grep run`.
-* Routinely check your codebase: `sg scan`.
+* Routinely check your codebase: `ast-grep scan`.
-* Generate ast-grep's scaffolding files: `sg new`.
+* Generate ast-grep's scaffolding files: `ast-grep new`.
-* Develop new ast-grep rules and test them: `sg test`.
+* Develop new ast-grep rules and test them: `ast-grep test`.
-* Start Language Server for editor integration: `sg lsp`.
+* Start Language Server for editor integration: `ast-grep lsp`.

 We will walk through some important features that are common to these commands.